 The fund management team is responsible for buying and selling securities, which in Nifty BeEs case isn’t as active as other funds.
 The reason?

 The fund manager won’t have to modify the portfolio of Nifty BeEs unless there’s a change in Nifty 50.
-In fact, Nifty BeES can be classified as a passive fund that is designed to be low effort and economical.
+In fact, Nifty BeES can be classified as a passive fund that is designed to be low-effort and economical.

 That’s why Nifty BeES’ expense ratio is one of the lowest in India.
-The expense ratio can drop below 0.80% in case the Assets Under Management (AUM) rise above Rs.
+The expense ratio can drop below 0.80% in case the Assets Under Management (AUM) rises above Rs.
 500 crores (check the table for the latest expense ratio).

 Not to forget, the returns generated by Nifty BeES is more or less in line with Nifty 50’s returns.
 At the same time, Nifty BeES gives you access to as many as 50 stocks, all for the price of one.